 '''

-<properties>

 <!-- ... -->

 <spring.version>5.2.11.RELEASE</spring.version>

 </dependencies>

 '''

-If you use additional features (such as LDAP, OpenID, and others), you need to also include the appropriate Chapter 6, Project Modules.
+If you use additional features (such as LDAP, OpenID, and others), you need to also include the appropriate Project Modules and Dependencies.

+4.2.2.
 Maven Without Spring Boot

 When you use Spring Security without Spring Boot, the preferred way is to use Spring Security's BOM to ensure a consistent version of Spring Security is used throughout the entire project.
 The following example shows how to do so: